-Cannabis is of course best known for its active compounds called cannabinoids, which include the infamous THC and CBD.
-However, the cannabis plant also contains chemicals called terpenes, which may be just as important in deciding the effects of a strain as its THC/CBD content.
+Cannabis is, of course, best known for its active compounds called cannabinoids, which include THC and CBD.
+However, the cannabis plant also contains chemicals called terpenes.
+Cannabis terpenes may be just as crucial in deciding the effects of a strain as its THC/CBD content.

-Simply put, terpenes are the chemicals which determine the aroma and flavor of a particular marijuana strain.
-They are actually found in many plants however, not just cannabis (it is terpenes which make lemons smell like lemons, pine smell like pine, and so on).
+Simply put, terpenes are the chemicals that determine the aroma and flavor of a particular marijuana strain.
+They are found in many plants, not just cannabis.
+It is terpenes that make lemons smell like lemons, pine smell like pine, and so on.

 These aromatic compounds are also thought to play a crucial role in the entourage effect.
-The entourage effect is the name for a phenomenon in which cannabinoids used in combination with one another appear to be more effective rather than if they were used alone.
+The entourage effect is a theory that cannabinoids are more effective when used in combination with one another than individually.

 Because landrace marijuana strains historically grew under harsh conditions, they had to evolve and adapt to their environments over time.
 This evolution would have affected each strain’s chemical makeup, as well as its growing habits.

-Since original landrace strains developed in complete isolation from one another, each one went on to produce a very unique terpene profile.
-For example, a Kush strain grown in the high altitudes of the Himalayas would have had a very different genetic profile from a Hawaiian strain which grew in a warmer climate with rich, volcanic soil.
+Bear in mind; the original landrace strains developed in complete isolation from one another.
+Consequently, each one went on to produce a unique terpene profile.
+For example, a Kush strain grew in the high altitudes of the Himalayas.
+Therefore, it had a different genetic profile from a Hawaiian strain grown in a warmer climate with rich, volcanic soil.

-Research has shown that different strains have very different terpene profiles, which could account for the differences in high — as well the variation in medicinal benefits that are experienced.
-In any regard, it is without a doubt that the thousands of strains we know and love today are all descendants from original landrace strains that once grew 100% naturally in distinct geographical regions across the globe.
+Research has shown that different strains have very different terpene profiles.
+This possibly could account for the differences in high — as well the variation in potential medicinal benefits.
+Regardless, all of today’s strains are descendants of the original landrace strains that grew globally in different geographical regions.

 The Best Known Landrace Cannabis Strains

-Although landrace strains are becoming increasingly rare, there are a few that are still available today (that is, if you trust the breeder who claims “landrace status”).
+Although landrace strains are becoming increasingly rare, there are a few that are still available today.
 Some of the most popular sativa landrace strains include:

 - Acapulco Gold from Mexico